The Good News

 times), then you're ready for the next step (called repentence in religious

 circles): turn away from doing bad.
-In other words, resolve to stop doing
+In other words, you decide, or resolve,

 Next, you need to know that Jesus teaches that he is the key to knowing God.